chamoo334/fcfs-api/README.md

 ## Closed Endpoints

-Require a valid token or cookie to be included in the header of the request.
-A token or cookie can be acquired from the Login view above.
+Require a valid token to be included in the header of the request.
+A token can be acquired from via [Login](#6-login).

 ### 1. Add Campground